Buys-Ballot Law, weather jet streams, and the relationship between Pressure and Wind.

 How are

-formed?
-What do they have to do with our forecasts?
+weather jet streams formed?
+What do jet streams have to do with our weather forecasts?
+As you might suspect, wind in the upper atmosphere must have some effect on ground-level winds.
 What do airport wind socks detect?

 The connection between

-temperature and windy weather jet streams comes from the Buys-Ballot law, in two parts:
+pressure, temperature and jet streams comes from the Buys-Ballot law, which we can look at in two parts:

 A) The more suddenly the air pressure changes as you move in any horizontal direction, the stronger the wind.
-Here is a little mathematical note: if the pressure gradient is directly proportional to the speed, we have a Geostrophic relation.
-That is, in an ideal, frictionless situation.
+Here is a little mathematical note: if the strength of the pressure gradient (the line pointing from highest to lowest pressure) is directly proportional to the wind speed, we have a Geostrophic relation.
+That is, an ideal, frictionless situation.
+Conditions are almost like that high up above the ground.

 The strength of this relationship depends on how far North you are.
-For geeks only - because of the change in the Coriolis parameter, which is proportional to the trigonometric sine of the latitude.
+Technically, this is because of the change in the Coriolis parameter, which is proportional to the trigonometric sine of the latitude.

-Meteorologists use a "Geostrophic Wind Scale", an analog forcast ruler that helps them do this math quickly.
+Meteorologists use a "Geostrophic Wind Scale", an analog forecasting ruler that helps them do this math quickly.

-When analyzing weather jet streams, we mark the middle of a core or "river" of high winds resulting from the Buys Ballot Law.
+When analyzing jet streams that are always in place somewhere high up in the atmosphere, we mark the middle of a core or "river" of high winds resulting from the Buys Ballot Law, with a "J".
+This identifies the jet stream.

 Some jets are low in altitude and can be seen by erratic motion on aviation wind socks and other

-that display wind speed and direction.
+wind instruments that display both wind speed and direction.
 By the way, the socks give people on the airfield a quick idea of what the wind conditions are like.
+They provide a convenient visual indication of surface wind speed, direction and turbulence, regardless of its causes.

-The jet stream flows we usually talk about are at an elevation of around 30,000 feet or more.
-The jet stream defines the speed and direction of nearby weather systems by pushing them along the jet's own flow direction.
+The jet stream flows we usually talk about occur at an elevation of around 30,000 feet or more.
+The jet stream helps to define the speed and direction of nearby synoptic and mesoscale weather systems by pushing them along the jet's own flow direction.

 #25